Teleoperation with Semi-Autonomous Behaviors and Latency

-The long-term research objective of this project is to model and characterize the closed-loop performance of a user teleoperating a mobile robot with significant latency, with the objective of developing design guidelines that can maximize the overall performance.
-Towards this end, we will develop and implement semi-autonomous behaviors on a simulated mobile robot (using the ANVEL software), develop different control blending methods to combine the user’s commands with the autonomy, and perform user tests to assess the performance.
-The major research questions that we will address include:
+The research objective of this project is to model and characterize the closed-loop performance of a user teleoperating a mobile robot with significant latency, with the objective of developing design guidelines that can maximize the overall performance.
+Towards this end, we developed and implemented semi-autonomous behaviors on a simulated mobile robot (using the ANVEL software), developed different control blending methods to combine the user’s commands with the autonomy, and performed user tests to assess the performance.
+The major research questions addressed include:

 - How should the user and autonomous control inputs be blended to give the best overall "shared control" performance of the teleoperated mobile robot?

 - How do factors unique to teleoperation (such as latency and highly unstructured environments) affect the optimal blending method?

 - How should the system performance be defined for teleoperation in an unstructured environment?
 What is the objective that should be optimized?

 This project leveraged related research in the ARC.

 - Human subject study (36 users) and simulations evaluating teleoperation performance with constant and time-varying latency.
 Conference publication .

 - Development of dynamic weight shifting method for rollover prevention and collection of experimental data.
 Journal publication .